nathiedeheyl/pp4_smart-prep/README.md

 ### Won’t-Have features

+- For now: one-to-one relationship between a user and their shopping list.
+Future feature: Shared Shopping Lists! (refactor the model for a many-to-many relationship model for multiple users being linked to one shopping list)
 - User profile page apart from shopping list
 - Comments and likes for recipes
 - Portion size options for recipes (small, regular, large)